Alabama runoff features GOP contest for secretary of state

 STATE AUDITOR

-Stan Cooke and Andrew Sorrell are vying for the Republican nomination to succeed Zeigler as state auditor.
+Stan Cooke and Andrew Sorrell are vying for the Republican nomination to succeed state auditor Zeigler.

 Cooke, a pastor from the Jefferson County town of Kimberly, claims Alabama is at a crossroads where it could remain a conservative state or come under the control of liberal Democrats.
 Echoing former President Donald Trump’s false claims of election theft, he is highlighting the auditor’s role in appointing county election officials who can prevent Democrats from stealing elections.